thurinsen/thurinse.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I am Aaron, a physics bachelor at University Basel.
-I am also a free journalist for a local daily newspaper, Badische Zeitung
+I am thuri, a German and English student.
+I am also a free journalist and play violin.

 ### Hobbies and Interests